Internet Connectivity

 The IRLP system consists of RF gateways (called nodes) and reflectors.
 Each node is either a simplex link or a link to a repeater.
 Each node supports only one connection at a time, but numerous reflectors are available (like EchoLink conference servers) to support roundtables and nets.
 IRLP node owners purchase and install a custom interface board that comes with a special edition of the Linux software package on which the IRLP software runs.
 Each node has a 4-digit number, and one node can be linked to another using DTMF codes, similar to EchoLink.
 IRLP nodes can be customized by writing Linux shell scripts.

-More information can be found at www.irlp.net/.
+More information can be found at www.irlp.net.

-What is Echolink?
+What is EchoLink?

 echolink